 Causes of Spider Veins

 Despite scientists still investigating the precise link between spider veins and genetics, statistics reveal a close relation between telangiectasia and family trees.
-Following reliable research, more than 80% of people that get spider veins have a family history of the condition.
+Following reliable research, more than 80% of people who get spider veins have a family history of the condition.
 One of the potential causes is the mutation of the FOX C2 gene, which causes weak veins.
-Accumulated evidence reveals that spider veins closely relate to varicose veins because their occurrence results from the same class’s mutation.
+Accumulated evidence reveals that spider veins closely related to varicose veins because their occurrence results from the same class’s mutation.

 Skin changes are common conditions that occur as we age.
 Some factors such as environmental elements may determine how our skin changes but some alterations naturally occur.
 Our skin becomes thinner when we age due to loss of fat below the epidermis layer.
 The metabolic rate decreases with age; therefore, our bodies produce less collagen, the less collagen we produce, the weaker our skin becomes.
 Aging comes with weaker blood vessels and a more translucent outer skin.
 A translucent skin coupled with easily damaged blood vessels most certainly contribute to spider veins around the eyes.